rostom-baccar/Decentralized-Chat-Sytem/README.md

 4. Run as many instances of the Client class as you want there to be clients (on differents computers or not)

 ## App Features:
+- Group Chat with all the connected users
 - Edit username while being connected (it has to be unique)\
 - Chat with multiple users\
 - Getting notified when someone:\